Ultra champion's unforgettable world tour

 4 months, 17 different countries

 Soon after the Skyline race, Wang headed out on a year-long sabbatical from her job as Dean of Curriculum at a private school in Marin County, California.
-She and Pont traveled to 17 different countries in the first four months.
+She traveled to 17 different countries in the first four months.

 “We started in Israel and Jordan, then proceeded south to Africa,” she says.
 “We went to Tanzania, Mozambique, Botswana, Zimbabwe, Namibia, Angola, South Africa and Ethiopia.
 From Ethiopia, we had a layover in Delhi and then went to Bhutan, Thailand, Laos, Singapore, Myanmar, and Vietnam.
 We traveled from southeast Asia to Switzerland, and then back home to California for the holidays.”